Xitee1/AppDaemon-useful-apps/README.md

     - A long press cancels everything - Light will go into default mode and water heater will turn off.

 ## GenerateRoombaMap
-#### Latest changes untested. _Should_ theoretically work, but could have major problems.
+#### TODO keep history of old maps instead deleting them
-    Generate a map where roomba has cleaned your home.
+    Generates a map of the area cleaned by Roomba.

     To have the image in a camera entity:
     - Add the following to your configuration.yaml: